Raspberry Crumble Bars

 How to make Raspberry Crumble Bars

-- Add the almond flour and oats and other dry ingredients to a mixing bowl
+Add the almond flour, oats and cinnamon to a mixing bowl.

-3. Using your hands, press 2/3 of the dough into the bottom of an 8×8 inch pan
+Using your hands, press 2/3 of the dough into the bottom of an 8×8 inch pan.
+(Make sure to press down firmly.)
+Bake the crust in the oven at 350 degrees F for 10 minutes.

 Tips for making perfect Raspberry Crumble Bars